jawooson/AI_Project_3/README.md

 ## 1. Bag of Words Model

 * The Bag of Words (BoW) model does not do prediction.
-It is a feature engineering pre processing step that is then fed into a neural net.
+It is a feature engineering pre processing step.
-* The purpose of Bag of Words is to represent text data in a way that machine learning/AI algorithms can use.
+* The purpose of BoW is to represent text data in a way that machine learning/AI algorithms can use.
 So, in the case for Neural Nets, BoW is meant to vectorize text data into a way that can be inputted as the input layer of a neural network.
-* This is interesting, because BoW has little to do with the neural net being used to model the data, it is simply a preprocessing step.
-The difficult part is knowing which deep learning model to use with this text data.
+* The difficult part is knowing which deep learning model to use with this text data.
 Also, there are many ways to vectorize text data.
 * For BoW, we need to create a vocabulary, which is just all the unique words found in an entire corpus (collection of documents).
 This will create the vector of words/tokens.
 If the corpus contains n unique words, then the vector length will be n.
 A caveat, there are many heuristics into how we choose unique words.
 Often times we drop out words from our vocabulary that have low term frequency.
 This is because the value of n can be extremely large, so to limit the size of it we must drop some words.

 For each each document, we vectorize it.
-I provide a classic example on how vectorization is implemented.
+I provide an example on how vectorization is implemented.

 Given a corpus of 4 documents below:
 1. _“It was the best of times”_